lmeyer2/coreclr-wiki/Contribution-guidelines.md

 [CoreFx]: http://http://github.com/dotnet/corefx
 [CoreCLR]: http://http://github.com/dotnet/coreclr
 #Priorities

-The current priority for the team is open sourcing [.NET Core](http://blogs.msdn.com/b/dotnet/archive/2014/12/04/introducing-net-core.aspx).
+The current priority for the team is making [.NET Core](http://blogs.msdn.com/b/dotnet/archive/2014/12/04/introducing-net-core.aspx) work on Linux and Mac OS X.

-Because of this and the available bandwidth of our team we are going to have to balance the incoming PRs and issues with our current priority.

-What this means is that we are putting in place a lightweight process for handling incoming PRs and issues to make sure the right set of people are working on the right set of PRs.
+Issues and PRs that align with our priority will get attention much quicker than those that do not.
+That said, we encourage a broad range of issues.
+There are lots of folks that may respond, particularly if there are others that are interested in the same topic.

 #Bug bar
 In order for a change to be accepted it needs to have a **demonstrably broad impact** of a **mainline scenario** and be **low risk**.
 The change must also meet these [performance requirements](https://github.com/dotnet/coreclr/wiki/Performance).